-Under the direction of the Operations Field Supervisor and guidance of the Line and Working Foremen, performs assigned work related to the construction, maintenance, and repair of overhead and underground electric distribution system and related equipment.
-This position is classified as a full-time, non-exempt position with no supervisory responsibilities.
+This position works under the direction of the Operations Field Supervisor and guidance of the Working Foreman to perform assigned work related to the construction, maintenance, and repair of overhead and underground electric distribution system and related equipment.
+This position is a full-time, non-FLSA exempt, with no supervisory duties.
+This position is within a collective bargaining agreement as represented by an exclusive representative.

 - Maintain and repairs cable, conduit, vaults, enclosures, and transformers.